 Study visits will occur at Day 0, Week 2, and Months 1, 1.25, 1.5, 3, 3.5, 6, 6.25, 6.5, 9, and 12.
-Visits may include physical examinations and clinical assessments, blood and urine collection, HIV testing, risk reduction counseling, and interviews/questionnaires.
+Visits may include physical examinations and clinical assessments, blood and urine collection, optional stool collection, HIV testing, risk reduction counseling, and interviews/questionnaires.
 At Month 18, study staff will contact participants for follow-up health monitoring.

 HIV Infections HIV vaccine DNA vaccine IL-12 Electroporation p24 Gag Adjuvant Healthy Vaccines Interleukin-12